Jil/azure-forensics/README.md

 #### Linux disks unlock

-The Azure Linux data disk is locked by DM-Crypt.
+The Azure Linux disks are locked by DM-Crypt.
 The content of the disk is not accessible until the disk is unlocked.

-To unlock an Azure data disk and mount it under the directory `datadisk`:
+To unlock an Azure disk and mount it under the directory `datadisk`:

 1. Open the SOC key vault, and search the secret containing the BEK of the disk.
 The secret is named with the timestamp prefix shown in the output of the RunBook execution
 1. Copy the BEK string and paste it into the `bekSecretBase64` variable in the following bash script